20 Weeks Pregnant Ultrasound

 No. The 20-week ultrasound scan cannot detect all possible abnormalities.
-It will be able to confirm whether the pregnancy is ectopic and whether or not the foetus has developed structural or chromosomal abnormalities.
+It will be able to confirm whether the pregnancy is ectopic if not diagnosed earlier and located in a place other than tubes.
+It will also confirm whether or not the foetus has developed structural or chromosomal abnormalities.
 Your baby may develop complications and abnormalities later on through infancy, and the ultrasound test is just a checkpoint in your pregnancy phase.
 Think of it as a development milestone in your womb.

-If any abnormalities are detected, then you should speak to your doctor about it immediately.
+If any abnormalities are detected, then you should speak to your doctor about them immediately.
 Normally, the accuracy rate for ultrasound tests is 60% for pregnant mothers.
-Not all structural abnormalities or chromosomal abnormalities can be detected, however, if your baby has Down Syndrome, you will hear about it from the doctor.
+Not all structural abnormalities or chromosomal abnormalities can be detected, however, if your baby has Down Syndrome or any other detectable anomaly, you will hear about it from the doctor.

 Additionally, you may be asked to go through another screening test and for a chorionic villus sampling to check for any other suspected congenital conditions.
 Most cases of abnormalities are treatable, and your doctor will recommend the best course of treatment and investigation once the ultrasound scan results come out.

 An ultrasound scan is an exciting and fearful moment for many parents.
 Many fathers (and mothers) go through many emotions once the existence of life in the womb is confirmed through this screening test.
 You may want to talk to your spouse about life after birth and how to adjust to your new lifestyle once the baby is born.